Yankees vs. Dodgers Player Props Betting Odds

 Torres Stats

-- Gleyber Torres has collected 58 hits with eight doubles, a triple, nine home runs and 25 walks.
-He has driven in 25 runs with five stolen bases.
+- Gleyber Torres has 58 hits with eight doubles, a triple, nine home runs, 25 walks and 25 RBI.
+He's also stolen five bases.

 Torres Recent Games